 Characteristics and applications of computers in today's society.
 Hands-on experience with microcomputers and a variety of applications software.
 This course is not designed as an introduction to programming and is not available for credit to students in Computer Information Systems or Mathematics majors.
-Prohibited to students currently enrolled in or having earned credit in CIS 102, CIS 202, BA 205, or EDUC 204.
+Prohibited to students currently enrolled in or having earned credit in CIS 102, CIS 111, CIS 112, CIS 113, and CIS 202.
 Three semester hours.